|

 On

-a box of five CD's including both albums by High fashion together
+released a box of five CD's including both albums by High

 (Patrik